mathworks/coder-swig/README.md

-This project collects examples of generating code from MATLAB programs with MATLAB Coder and interfacing that generated code to various languages like Java and C#.
+This project collects examples of generating code from MATLAB programs with MATLAB Coder and interfacing that generated code to various languages like C#, Java, and Python.
 Each subdirectory contains a separate example with:

 * MATLAB computational code
 * A SWIG interface file
 * MATLAB scripts to call codegen, invoke SWIG, and build the resultant code for each language.
-E.g.: `doitCsharp.m`, `doitJava.m`, etc.
+E.g.: `doitCsharp.m`, `doitJava.m`, `doitPython.m`, etc.
-* Example Java and C# tests using the generated C and SWIG code
+* Example C#, Java, and Python main functions using the generated C and SWIG code

 # Getting started